M35209F/Μ36209P - Text Analytics (MSc Data Science)

 Introduction, course organization, examples of text analytics applications. n-gram language models.
 Estimating probabilities from corpora.
 Entropy, cross-entropy, perplexity.
 Applications in context-aware spelling correction and text generation with beam search decoding.

 Representing texts as bags of words.
 Boolean and TF-IDF features.
 Feature selection and extraction using information gain and SVD.
-Text classification with k nearest neighbors and Naive Bayes.
 Obtaining word embeddings from PMI scores.
 Word and text clustering with k-means.
-Linear and logistic regression, stochastic gradient descent.
+Quick recap of text classification with k nearest neighbors, linear and logistic regression, stochastic gradient descent.
 Evaluating classifiers with precision, recall, F1, ROC AUC.
 Practical advice and diagnostics for text classification with supervised machine learning.

 Perceptrons, training them with SGD, limitations.
 Multi-Layer Perceptrons (MLPs) and backpropagation.
 Dropout, batch and layer normalization.
-MLPs for text classification, regression, window-based sequence labelling (e.g., for POS tagging, named entity recognition).
+MLPs for text classification, regression, token classification (e.g., for POS tagging, named entity recognition).
 Pre-training word embeddings, Word2Vec.
 Advice for training large neural networks.

 Recurrent neural networks (RNNs), GRUs/LSTMs.
-Applications in token classification (e.g., POS tagging, named entity recognition).
+Applications in token classification (e.g., named entity recognition).
 RNN language models.
-RNNs with self-attention and applications in text classification.
+RNNs with self-attention or global max-pooling, and applications in text classification.
 Bidirectional and stacked RNNs.
 Obtaining word embeddings from character-based RNNs.
-Hierarchical RNNs for text classification and token classification.
+Hierarchical RNNs.
 Sequence-to-sequence RNN models with attention, and applications in machine translation.

-Units 8 & 9: Natural language processing with Convolutional Neural Networks and Transformers
+Units 8 & 9: Natural language processing with Transformers and Large Language Models

 Unit 10: Introduction to speech recognition and dialog systems